New Sidewalks and Walkways Program

 Frequently Asked Questions

-Traditional concrete sidewalks cost $400,000 or more per block to construct, whereas asphalt walkways can be installed for $100,000 to $200,000 per block or less.
+Traditional concrete sidewalks with standard curb and gutter cost $800,000-$1,000,000 or more per block to construct, whereas neighborhood walkways can be installed for $200,000 to $400,000 per block or less.
 Over 11,000 blocks citywide currently have no sidewalks – that's about one in every four blocks in the city.
-We implement asphalt walkways to maximize resources and provide dedicated pedestrian space on as many streets as possible.
+We implement neighborhood walkways to maximize resources and provide as many separated pedestrian walkways in as many places as quickly as possible throughout the city.

 There are currently more than 2,000 miles of sidewalks in Seattle, yet nearly one in four Seattle streets are missing sidewalks.
-SDOT is committed to increasing the number of sidewalks in the city.
+Many of these missing sidewalks are in high equity priority areas.
+SDOT is committed to increasing the number of sidewalks in the city in these places as quickly as possible.
+When making the difficult decision about where to build new sidewalks and walkways, we use the following information:

 If you do not live in one of the neighborhoods where a walkshop was conducted or one of the additional areas listed above (Pinehurst, Northgate, Delridge, Highland Park, Hillman City, South Park, Mt.
 Baker Station Area, Graham Street Station Area, Rainier View, Little Brook, Cedar Park, North 130th Station Area, or Arbor Heights), you may email levysidewalks@seattle.gov to submit a request.